yalaa90/url-shortner/README.md

 └── Makefile                 Developer task runner
 ```

+## Test coverage
+- backend has 90% coverage
+- frontend has logic covrage
+- loadtest for create api it can handle 800 rps so 2 node can handle more than 100 million rps

 ## Prerequisites

 - JDK 21 (`JAVA_HOME` must point at a Java 21 install — the default on the DevBox is Java 25 and will fail Maven builds)